These are the basic instructions on what you will need to file regarding guardianship of an adult.

 The Probate Code defines “Guardian” as having responsibility over the person (for medical decisions, placement decisions, etc.)

 The Petition for Appointment and Report of Physician supporting the guardianship are filed with the Probate Court.
 The filing fee is $175.00 and is payable to the Charlevoix County Probate Court at the time of filing.
-If you feel that the ward is indigent, you may request a Financial Statement from our office.
+If you feel that the ward is indigent, you may request a Request for Waiver of Fees form from our office.
 This can be submitted to determine if the filing fee can be waived.
 An Acceptance of Appointment is completed by the proposed Guardian and is also filed with the Court.

 If you are requesting both guardian and conservator, the hearing can be a combined hearing on both Petitions.